-Recommendations Class of recommendation, level of evidence management of CVRF according to the 2021 ESC guidelines on CVD prevention in clinical practice is recommended before, during, and after cancer therapy I, C dexrazoxane should be considered in adult patients with cancer at high and very high CV toxicity risk when anthracycline chemotherapy is indicated lla, B liposomal anthracyclines should be considered in adult patients with cancer at high and very high CV toxicity risk when anthracycline chemotherapy is indicated IIa, B ACE-I or ARB and β -blockers recommended for HF should be considered for primary prevention in high- and very high-risk patients receiving anthracyclines and/or anti-HER2 therapies IIa, B ACE-I or ARB and β -blockers recommended for HF should be considered for primary prevention in high- and very high-risk patients receiving targeted cancer therapies that may cause HF lla, C statins should be considered for primary prevention in adult patients with cancer at high and very high CV toxicity risk IIa, B visits in the oncology clinic if the patient is at low-risk of CTR-CVT, or a more detailed follow-up if the patient is in the moderate risk group.
-However, the general rule should be that patients with low-and moderate risk of CTR-CVT should not have the anti-cancer therapy delayed and should initiate treatment at the earliest possible stage.
+Recommendations Class of recommendation, level of evidence management of CVRF according to the 2021 ESC guidelines on CVD prevention in clinical practice is recommended before, during, and after cancer therapy I, C dexrazoxane should be considered in adult patients with cancer at high and very high CV toxicity risk when anthracycline chemotherapy is indicated IIa, B liposomal anthracyclines should be considered in adult patients with cancer at high and very high CV toxicity risk when anthracycline chemotherapy is indicated IIa, B ACE-I or ARB and β -blockers recommended for HF should be considered for primary prevention in high- and very high- -risk patients receiving anthracyclines and/or anti-HER2 therapies IIa, B ACE-I or ARB and β -blockers recommended for HF should be considered for primary prevention in high- and very high- -risk patients receiving targeted cancer therapies that may cause HF lla, C statins should be considered for primary prevention in adult patients with cancer at high and very high CV toxicity risk lla, B be that patients with low- and moderate risk of CTR-CVT should not have the anti-cancer therapy delayed and should initiate treatment at the earliest possible stage.
 In those categories, a referral to a cardiology clinic or at least to an experienced cardiologist is necessary only if the CTR-CVT develops; an exception being that a treating oncologist might consider referral to the cardiology department regardless of the development of CTR-CVT in patients at moderate risk.